nasa-jpl/ION-DTN/nm/README.txt

 	The "ici" package must be built ("make" and "make install") before any other package.

-	The "bp" package is dependent on "dgr" and "ltp" and "bssp" as well as "ici".
+	The "bp" package is dependent on "dgr" and "ltp" as well as "ici".

 	The "cfdp", "ams", "bss", and "dtpc" packages are dependent on "bp".